 - Both photos and text sent to us by email

-ML is probably our best photographer (see photo above) and if he shoots 20 or 30 shots in a day, we know we’ll get what we need.
+ML is one of our best photographers (see photo above) and if he shoots 20 or 30 shots in a day, we know we’ll get what we need.
 The rest of us are not as talented in this areas and often will take 150-200 shots in an effort to get ten good images.
+Please send us only JPGS, not PNG or HEIC formats.
+We can’t use HEIC.

 One key is simplicity.
 Think about the background, is there a power pole coming out of the skiers head?
 With digital, shooting is basically free so keep shooting.
 Take 4 or 5 of the same shot to ensure at least one is in focus.
 Skiing with good skiers is a huge advantage as their body position is always good.
 Kids are good too, they are cute and no one cares if their form isn’t perfect. 🙂

-While certainly not required, we also encourage all of our writers to contribute Trip Reports in the NY Ski Forum, and engage with us and share content on social media.
+While certainly not required, we also encourage all of our writers to contribute Trip Reports in the NYSkiBlog Forum, and engage with us and share content on social media.